Convection or Conduction Vape?

 - Products are easier to make and less expensive

 As with any system, there are some drawbacks to vaping herb with a conduction heating system.

 - Need to shake the dry herb before heating to avoid combustion

 Over time, engineers discovered that you can vape dry herb and wax via convection, which radiates heat from ceramic or stainless steel and transfers it around and through your dry herb or wax.
 In convection vaping, the heat source does not contact the dry herb directly.
 There are a few noticeable benefits to this method, which has become increasingly popular in recent years.

 Convection has become a preferred method of herbal vaping, but it’s not perfect.
 Here are a few things to consider.

 - Dry herb vaporizers can be more expensive

-There’s a lot to consider with convection vs. conduction heating in your herbal vaporizer.
+There’s a lot to consider when you pick a convection or conduction vape for herbs and concentrates.
 Luckily, Vapor4Life sells herbal vaporizers that use either conduction or convection heating, and you have your pick of the best vape pens on the market.
 If you still have questions, let us know in the comments.
 We’re happy to help!